Code-Institute-Submissions/KieranSweeden-fol.io/TESTING.md

 - Update skill
     - The create skill form is shown when Edit is clicked within a skill's additional menu which is the expected behaviour.
     - skill title, description and tech list are provided as required fields as expected.
 The user cannot update a skill without these fields being filled with content which is what's intended.
-    - If fields have not been auto-filled by data taken from the database, expected placeholders are displayed to the user.
     - Providing that the required fields have been fulfilled, clicking SAVE CHANGES updates the currently viewed skill with data supplied within the form, this includes the ablity to change a skill's type from soft to tech.
 The user is then re-directed back to the skills page within the Suite app, where the skills can be seen within it's correct skill type section and a message is provided informing the user of the update being successful.

 - Selecting skills